navzam/communication-services-web-calling-hero/README.md

 ## Before running the sample for the first time
 1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory that you'd like to clone the sample to.
 2. `git clone https://github.com/Azure-Samples/communication-services-web-calling-hero.git`
-3. Get the `Connection String` from the Azure portal.
+3. Get the `Connection String` from the Azure portal for the ACS resource.
 For more information on connection strings, see [Create an Azure Communication Resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource)
+4. Get the `Connection String` from the Azure portal for the Azure Storage resource.
-4. Once you get the `Connection String`, add the connection string to the **Calling/appsetting.json** file found under the Calling folder.
-Input your connection string in the variable: `ResourceConnectionString`.
+5. Add the connection strings to the **Calling/appsetting.json** file found under the Calling folder.
+Input your connection string in the variables: `ResourceConnectionString` and `StorageAccountConnectionString`.

 ## Locally deploying the sample app